AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/books/xanathars-guide-to-everything/3-dungeon-masters-tools.md

 The tables also include entries for what the dungeon master's guide calls "encounters of a less monstrous nature."
 Many of these results cry out to be customized or detailed, which offers you an opportunity to connect them to the story of your campaign.
 And in so doing, you've taken a step toward making your own personalized encounter table.
 Now, keep going!

 See the Encounter Generator for a complete list of all the tables available.

+> [!quote] A quote from Xanathar
+>
+> Danger is everywhere.
+Always keep one eye open.
+>
+> That's much easier for me than it is for you.

 ## Traps Revisited